When founders (especially the non-technical founders) are at the phase where they have to build a product, they frequently ask these questions:

 As for security, always ensure your application is developed keeping the best practices of security and threat mitigation in mind.
 Run security tests to eliminate the common security threats.

 At WePrototype Technologies we build MVP’s for founders with Flutter.
 It is used to develop cross platform applications for Android,& iOS, from a single codebase.
-It is great framework for buiding MVP’s it highly scalable.
+It is great framework for building MVP’s and it highly scalable.